-Grants will be awarded only to full applications, based on:
+Grants will be awarded based on:

 - Positive impact on the student.
 How will you take what you learn and apply it to future studies, career and life choices?
 Are you prepared to be effective in this community setting?

 - Appropriateness of financial request.
 Preference is given to projects where funds support community projects or your own reasonable expenses, rather than a third-party provider fee.

 - Degree of student's financial need.
 Preference is given when students are contributing to expenses themselves or face difficult financial circumstances.

 - All recipients must submit a final reflection and impact report upon completion of their project.
 Details included in the award message.

 - CEG Awards are subject to tax and must be reported as taxable income to the IRS.

 - CEGs will not fund service that takes place during scheduled finals.

 - CEGs will not fund credit-bearing projects.

 - CEGs will not fund projects which include religious education or proselytizing although the project can be done in partnership with a faith-based organization.